Manhunt for Osama bin Laden: Location

-Killing of Osama bin Laden
+Killing

 Osama bin Laden was killed after being shot in the head and chest, during Operation Neptune Spear, with Geronimo as the code word for bin Laden's capture or death.
 The operation was a 40-minute raid by members of the United States special operations forces and Navy SEALs on his safe house in Bilal Town, Abbottabad, Pakistan.
 It took place on May 2, 2011, around 01:00 Pakistan Standard Time (May 1, 20:00 UTC).
 U.S. forces then took his body to a military base in Afghanistan for identification before burying it at sea.

 Following his death new details of where he lived were learned from interrogations of his widows and surviving associates.

 According to Associated Press reports based on interrogations, it was determined that he had lived in five different safehouses in Pakistan.
 His penultimate home was located in Haripur.
 It was a relatively upscale house in a neighborhood that contained other upscale homes but also bordered Afghan refugee huts.
 He lived there for eleven months while the Abbottabad compound was being built.